LinesGuy/Mono_Ether/README.md

 project for my college computer science coursework

 # Demos
-All videos shown here are downscaled to 480p (game resolution is 1366x768)
+All videos shown here are downscaled to 480p and have no sound(game resolution is 1366x768 and has sound)

 Main menu and gameplay